kaiewiggins/kaiewiggins.github.io/_posts/2022-09-12-School-Visits-Public-Speaking-and-Teaching.md

 I'm a registered speaker with (and, since 2021, president of) the Children's Writers & Illustrators of British Columbia (CWILL BC) Society (*[CWILL BC speaker's profile](https://www.cwillbc.org/Member_View.aspx?MemberID=82980)*) and a member of The Writers Union of Canada (*[TWUC Speaker's Profile](https://writersunion.ca/member/KA-Wiggins)*)

-I'm also a creative writing coach with *[Creative Writing for Children Society](http://www.cwc2004.org/)*, and have extensive experience creating curriculum and facilitating seasonal camps and term-length intensive workshops on creativity, storytelling, publishing, and writing themes for kids in grades 3-5, grades 5-7, teens, and adults.
+I'm also a creative writing educator with *[Creative Writing for Children Society](http://www.cwc2004.org/)*, and have extensive experience creating curriculum and facilitating seasonal camps and term-length intensive workshops on creativity, storytelling, publishing, and writing themes for kids in grades 3-5, grades 5-7, teens, and adults.
+Many workshops involve producing a group anthology or individual "novels" (multi-chapter books, in the case of children.)

 Previous, one-off, in person and remote festivals, sessions, workshops, panels, and masterclasses have included topics on writing and storytelling including craft and storytelling, short fiction and/or genre fiction, publishing skills, local-history-in-storytelling, eco-fiction and imagining the future, and motivation and resiliency.

 ## Logistics

-While I *can* do "author readings," I prefer to work collaboratively with you to identify the best topics for your needs and audience and offer a presentation or workshop that directly engages attendees in a learning and/or creative experience.
+While I *can* do "author readings," I enjoy collaborating with you to identify the best topics for your needs and audience and would love to offer a presentation or workshop that directly engages attendees in a learning and/or creative experience.
 (Though I can certainly suggest topics that have worked well in the past, depending on age and subject.)

 Climate futurism, fighting the patriarchy, ghosts of the past, and horror-meets-humour are popular "broad-interest" topics for general (non-writing) groups, while creative writing or ELA bookings may focus more on paths to publishing, worldbuilding, descriptive writing, etc. Smaller (/younger?) groups may also benefit from integrated or extension activities such as crafts, multimodal learning, etc. (see examples in the gallery below!)

 Two of my most popular bookings are: